openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

       PyTorch models must be exported to the ONNX format before conversion into IR.
 More information can be found in :doc:`Converting a PyTorch Model <openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_PyTorch>`.

-3. Launch model conversion API for a PaddlePaddle UNet model and apply mean-scale normalization to the input:
+3. Launch MO for a PaddlePaddle UNet model and apply mean-scale normalization to the input:

    .. code-block:: sh